electron/trop/docs/manual-backports.md

 ## Build Tools Backport Command

 You can use the `e backport <PR>` command to backport PRs.
-[This command](https://github.com/electron/build-tools?tab=readme-ov-file#e-backport) manually backport PRs by automating the steps above.
+[This command](https://github.com/electron/build-tools?tab=readme-ov-file#e-backport-pr) manually backports PRs by automating the steps above.

 ## Skipping Backport Checks